bravecollective/neucore-mumble-plugin/README.md

 All groups of anyone who creates a Mumble account in Neucore are added to the Mumble server.
 They are then available as groups in the ACL configuration.

-Accounts that are members of the "banned" group (see NEUCORE_PLUGIN_MUMBLE_BANNED_GROUP) cannot connect to Mumble.
+Accounts that are members of the "banned" group (configurable ID from the plugin configuration data) cannot connect to Mumble.

 ### Names